AriFordsham/GHCWiki/debugging/compiled-code.md

   ```

   Also note that an empty gdb request repeats the previous command, in this case `si`.
 - Sometimes you need to look and step through the compiled code of Haskell libraries.
+(ToDo: the following is out of date, and refers to the old build system.
+We should now use `-ddump-to-file`.)
 I find it useful to change the lines 43 and 48 of file `mk/suffix.mk` as follows:

   ```wiki
   43:  $(HC) $(HC_OPTS) -c $< -o $@  -ohi $(basename $@).$(way_)hi -ddump-simpl -ddump-cmm -ddump-stg > $@.output